Before we get started...

 What data is being synced between Hopin<>Salesforce

-We are currently syncing First Name, Last Name, Email, custom form questions between the platforms.
+We are currently syncing First Name, Last Name, Email, custom form questions, and onsite event activities between the platforms.
 We are actively working towards syncing the whole Registration Object (headline, website).

 You'll need a Pro, Business or Enterprise plan to use the Salesforce integration.